 Maybe that is because most university teachers that are teaching marketing in 2019 are not the ones actually doing it in real life.
-Not saying, that they are not skilled and able to teach students valuable skills, but in most cases, it’s a fact that you need to get this knowledge elsewhere.
+Not saying that they are not skilled and able to teach students valuable skills, but it’s a fact that you need to get this knowledge elsewhere.

 How are you supposed to get good at Excel, Photoshop – or square dance – without practice and experience?
 The same goes for SEO and paid marketing like SEM, LinkedIn Ads, Facebook Ads, Adwords, now Google ads.
 The problem is that it takes money to get this experience.
 You have to pay for the ads, test, iterate, improve and learn along the way.
 You can’t learn SEM without actually doing the work.

 This is a great metaphor for growth hacking in general.
-The good growth hacker needs to understand what works in other places and be able to manipulate and transform that into something that might work on his own business.
+The good growth hacker must understand what works in other places and be able to manipulate and transform it into something that might work on his own business.
 That is incredibly difficult to do, but the reality is that you have to try, test, fail and improve along the way.

 “You talk about the future marketer being a swiss army knife of an organization, what does that mean?”

-No, in the sense where you are increasingly pulling from psychology, mathematics and statistics, data aggregation and user experience.
+You need pull from psychology, mathematics and statistics, data aggregation and user experience.
 A good growth hacker needs all of these skills to build funnels, create content, test, iterate.
-When people drop out of the funnel, a growth hacker needs to know how to target and hit them again to avoid losing the conversion that she worked so hard to get.
-It’s a long term process, and your users may not convert in week 1, but in week 20, you finally grab their attention with a great post, ad, ebook or podcast.
+When people drop out of the funnel, a growth hacker needs to know how to target and hit them again.
+You worked so hard on that conversion after all.
+It’s a long term process.
+Your users may not convert in week 1, but eventually, you finally grab their attention with a great post, ad, ebook or podcast.

 “How can you get the skills needed in order to avoid becoming irrelevant within the next 5 years?”